coolnishant/SimpleWebStressAnalysisTool/README.md

-# Simple Web Stress Analysis Tool
+# Simple Web Stress Analysis Tool for DoS Attacks
 ## Overview

 This is a simple tool to check if the website satisfies the Availability principle of CIA triad i.e. how much web traffic can  a website handle.
 This tool is available for both Windows Operating Systems and Linux Operating Systems.